|

 SWCPC 800 E1

 Collection features events and documents from Lubbock, Texas and the Southwest.
-There

-include photos of Carol of Light at Texas Tech in 1961 and other community events in the
+25, 1917.
+Images include photos of Carol of Lights at Texas Tech in 1961 and

 Collections Library.
 He acquired this collection during the course of his work.